FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
-FreakC is a transpiled multi-paradigm esoteric scripting language that... has nothing to do with the C programming language.
-This language's syntax is dirty and highly offensive, but technically, it functions just like a normal language and is able to create usable programs.
-It is very similar to Batch, and it is also transpiled to Batch.
+FreakC is a transpiled multi-paradigm scripting language that... has nothing to do with the C programming language.
+It is very similar to Batch, it is written in Batch, and it is transpiled to Batch.
 <a href="https://discord.gg/8PjqmzVFer">Proceed to Discord...</a>

 ## Why FreakC ?
-If you are drunk or freaking crazy, FreakC is like Gordon Ramsay's Beef Wellington to homeless people.
-(Yes)

-But to take it seriously, even though it's an esolang, it provides:

-* Multi-paradigm (procedural, functional, even OOP).
+If you're familiar with Batch, you are probably having a hard day doing stuffs, but FreakC fixes some problems that Batch has, and:

 * Many prebuilt standard libraries to make scripting easier.
-* A full-blown cli.
 * Compatibility with Batch (You can embed Batch codes in FreakC).
+* Easy to use

 ### Language preview
 Hello World:

-    Swear[fnc] Hello, World!
+    print[] Hello, World!

 Function definition

-    ProduceTrash[fnc] SayHello
+    function[] SayHello
         Swear[fnc] Hello
-    EndTrash[fnc]
+    endfunc[]
     :: Prints "Hello"
-    GrabFnc[fnc] SayHello
+    call[] SayHello

 To check out more samples, click <a href=https://github.com/FreakC-Foundation/FreakC/tree/master/Examples>here.</a>